fhooton/FoodMine/README.md

 Notebook to compare clean raw data, compare databases, and visualize comparisons.
 This executes the majority of the analysis discussed in FoodMine.
 It begins by assigning keys to compounds, then calculates comparisons between databases, and finally generates paper visualizations.

 #### Molecule_Embedding.ipynb
-Notebook to retrive molecule smiles, embed compounds, and vizualize embeddings.
+Notebook to retrieve molecule smiles, embed compounds, and visualize embeddings.

 #### Paper_Citations.ipynb
 Notebook to analyze the citation overlap between CTD and the papers gathered in FoodMine.